P3 Science – Magnets Activity Sheet

 1. At what distance did the paperclip start to move?

 Magnets can attract certain objects without touching them.
-This is because magnetic force can act from a distance.
+This is because

 1. What does the results of experiment tell you about how magnets work?